janwatever/gamedesignBA/Documentation/ProcessDocumentation.md

 # Abstract
 This project is my attempt at implementing outmersive elements highlighted in my thesis to showcase the practical usage of the term and consoildating it into a short narrative puzzle game.
 The game would touch upon two aspects of outmersion: mechanical outmersion and fictional outmersion.
 The main goal is to have players contemplate and critically analyze the game beyond the game itself.

+## Project Concept
+***
+The initial conception of this project was inspired by the puppetry metaphor by Calvillo and Cairns when I was looking through alternatives form the magic circle to describe the boundaries of a videogame.
+I was captivated by the imagery of puppetry and the protrayal of a videogame being a medium that is manipulated and simulatenously breathe life into by the player akin to a puppeteer bringing a static puppet to life when they animate them.
+This sparked an idea in the back of my head to flip the roles between the game and the player, by protraying the game as the puppeteer and the player as the puppet.

 # Process Documentation
 ## 16 April 2025 - The beginning
 ***